wallstreetbetstoken/wallstreetbetstoken.github.io/index.md

 ## The Solution is here - WallStreetBets Token

 Invest today in **WSBT token** the only STABLE sh\*tcoin on this planet.
-As per our whitepaper we plan to implement the "GME standard" &copy; &trade; &reg; so every WSB token will be backed by 1 GME share - or if another pandemic hits 420 pieces of custom printed toiletpaper.
+As per our <a href="#paper">whitepaper</a> we plan to implement the "GME standard" &copy; &trade; &reg; so every WSB token will be backed by 1 GME share - or if another pandemic hits 420 pieces of custom printed toiletpaper.

 Forget BTC or ETH, for true autists the growth is too slow.
 WSBT is expecting **1000% GAINS THE FIRST YEAR!**